 My new insight into geology will definitely help in my future artistic endeavours.
 I have lots of new ideas about paintings of different types of rocks and geological features and I will try to share my newfound knowledge and passion with you all.

 During the Covid-19 lockdown, I built my new studio…

-So, now I don’t have any excuse about missing my daily painting routine, which I intend to restart soon.
-I’m still putting a few finishing touches to the studio – i.e. electricity – and other little things.
+So, now I don’t have any excuse for missing my daily painting routine, which I intend to restart soon.
+I’m still putting a few finishing touches here and there – i.e. electricity – and other little things.

-My artworks are now for sale (some at auction) at https://wolfangostudio.com powered by Daily Paintworks.
-While this site will gradually become my blog/gallery where I will share my thought and ideas.
+My artworks are now for sale (some at auction) at https://wolfangostudio.com powered by Daily Paintworks (see a link to the studio above).
+This site will gradually become my blog/gallery where I will share my thought and ideas.
 Please reach out if you want to exchange a few words with me.